googleapis/cloud-trace-nodejs/README.md

 If you are running your application on a development machine or test environment where you are using the [`gcloud` command line tools][gcloud-sdk], and are logged using `gcloud beta auth application-default login`, you already have sufficient credentials, and a service account key is not required.

-Alternatively, you may set the `keyFile` or `credentials` configuration field to the full path or contents to the key file, respectively.
+Alternatively, you may set the `keyFilename` or `credentials` configuration field to the full path or contents to the key file, respectively.
 Setting either of these fields will override both of the above options.
 (See the [default configuration](config.js) for more details.)

 ## Viewing your traces